eouzoe/forge/README.md

 The disease is entropy.
 The quiet, relentless intrusion of the outside world into systems that were meant to be closed.

-Forge exists because I wanted to build something where entropy has no foothold.
+Apeiron exists because I wanted to build something where entropy has no foothold.

 ---

 ## What This Is

-Forge is a deterministic execution fabric.
+Apeiron is a deterministic execution fabric.

 It runs tasks inside Firecracker microVMs, built from Nix derivations, where every input is content-addressed and every output is cryptographically verified.
 The same block, given the same input, produces the same output — not as an aspiration, but as a mathematical invariant.